mindymallory/PriceAnalysis/docs/12-TheSoybeanCrush.md

 ## Oilseed Processing

-Now the most prevalant method for crushing soybeans is a method that uses a solvent to extract the oil from the soybean.
-Basically, soybeans are pretreated, then flaked to destroy the cell walls so the solvent can get at the oil in the cells.
-A crude oil is then further prcesssed refined to remove the solvent and other compounds like glycerine, leaving only pure soybean oil.
+Now the most prevalent method for crushing soybeans is a method that uses a solvent to extract the oil from the soybean.
+Basically, soybeans are pre-treated, then flaked to destroy the cell walls so the solvent can get at the oil in the cells.
+A crude oil is then further processed refined to remove the solvent and other compounds like glycerin, leaving only pure soybean oil.
 The soybean flakes, minus the oil are then ground in to meal that can be used as a high protein livestock feed.

 ![Soy Flakes](images/soyflakes.jpg)